GSA/CFO.gov/_members/mr-edward-murray.md

 ---
+bio-image:
+bio-image-alt-text:
+layout: bio
+permalink: /bio/mr-edward-murray/
 name : MR. EDWARD MURRAY
 department: DEPARTMENT OF VETERANS AFFAIRS
 title: PRINCIPAL DEPUTY ASSISTANT SECRETARY FOR MANAGEMENT AND DEPUTY CHIEF FINANCIAL OFFICER
-img:
+---
-description: Edward Joseph Murray was appointed as the Interim Assistant Secretary for Management and Interim Chief Financial Officer for the Department of Veterans Affairs on April 1, 2015.
+   Edward Joseph Murray was appointed as the Interim Assistant Secretary for Management and Interim Chief Financial Officer for the Department of Veterans Affairs on April 1, 2015.
 In this role, he is responsible for the overall budget and financial management of VA’s $163+ billion budget as well as the Department’s performance management, business oversight, asset enterprise management, and corporate analysis and evaluations programs.
 Prior to assuming these duties, Mr. Murray served as the Principal Deputy Assistant Secretary (PDAS) for the Office of Management.
 As the PDAS, Mr. Murray was the principle advisor to the Assistant Secretary for Management on operations including budget, performance management, business oversight, enterprise risk management, and asset enterprise management programs.
 Mr. Murray also served as VA’s Deputy Chief Financial Officer (DCFO).

    Mr. Murray served as the Executive Director for Operations, Office of Management from February 2014 to July 2014.
 Between December 2004 and February 2014, Mr. Murray served as VA’s Deputy Assistant Secretary for Finance and DCFO, responsible for Department-wide financial policy formulation and financial statement preparation; managing enterprise financial operations, including VA’s Financial Services Center in Austin, Texas, and VA’s Debt Management Center in St. Paul, Minnesota; and corporate financial applications including VA core accounting, payroll, and human resources management systems.